My Tokyo Guide

 From Hamamatsucho Station: 7 minutes to Tokyo Station via Yamanote Line

-Remember that if you have a JR Rail Pass, that will cover your fare on JR lines.
+Remember that if you have a JAPAN RAIL PASS, that will cover your fare on JR lines.

 Buses connect Haneda Airport to all areas of the city, including the major hotel districts and tourist destinations.
 Visit the desk located at Arrivals to purchase a ticket from the bilingual staff.

 Make sure to double check which terminal your bus is leaving from, and which stations it’s stopping at.